Published by Christina Riley. Last Updated on August 22, 2023.

-Because of the soothing and calming properties, lavender makes for a good spray or mist (and it doesn’t hurt that it smells wonderful too).
-It can also replace rosemary in many recipes, making it good to cook savory recipes and baking.
+Because of its soothing and calming properties, lavender makes for a good spray or mist (and it doesn’t hurt that it smells wonderful too).
+It can also replace rosemary in many recipes, making it good for cooking savory recipes and baking.

 Lavender Farms in North Carolina (Names, Addresses, and Info)

 Lavender Oaks Farm